 This is not a complete list of all side effects that may occur.
 If you have questions or need medical advice about side effects, contact your doctor or health care provider.
 You may report side effects to FDA at 1-800-FDA-1088 (1-800-332-1088) or at http://www.fda.gov/medwatch.

 Store Neotic drops at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Protect from freezing.
 Keep the container tightly closed.
 Store away from heat and light.
 Keep Neotic drops out of the reach of children and away from pets.

 - If you have any questions about Neotic drops, please talk with your doctor, pharmacist, or other health care provider.

-- Neotic drops is to be used only by the patient for whom it is prescribed.
+- Neotic drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take Neotic drops or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about Neotic drops.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Neotic drops.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your healthcare provider for complete information about the risks and benefits of using Neotic drops.